carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

 --

-We could use the generic floating-point forms of LOAD COMPLEMENT, LOAD NEGATIVE and LOAD POSITIVE in cases where we don't need the condition codes.
-For example, we could use LCDFR instead of LCDBR.

---

 We only use MVC, XC and CLC for constant-length block operations.
 We could extend them to variable-length operations too, using EXECUTE RELATIVE LONG.